helplanes/portfolio/README.md

 ## Features
 - Clean and minimalist design
 - Easy navigation
-- Sections for showcasing projects, skills, and contact information
+- Sections for showcasing projects, skills, and contact information, and mainly the most special [GOALS SECTION](https://portfolio-mu-red-54.vercel.app/goals.html)
 - Not Fully Responsive (I will keep updating this website ocassioally until it reaches perfection)

 ## Purpose